Loca0307/iLoca/README.md

 # Technologies

-- Frontend: HTML, CSS
+- Frontend: React
-- Backend: .NET
+- Backend: ASP.NET
 - Database: PostgreSQL, Dbeaver
 - Testing: xUnit
 - Secondary: Docker, Postman
 - Security:
     - BCrypt.Net-Next for password hashing
+    - HTTPS
     - (JSON Web Token) and more

 # Notes

-The frontend is in the `"wwwroot"` file as it is the default root name for asp.NET to search for `frontend`
+The frontend is in the `"wwwroot"` file as it is the default root name for ASP.NET to search for `frontend`

 ### Tecnical notes to solve ###